 I took our disco ball to an NCT mummies meet up today and I felt like I should asked for commission from the sales I made on behalf of the company.
 Thanks to this little device all the mamas were able to free their hands of babies in order to replace them with wine glasses.
-It’s my go to when I need Whoopsy to chill out as it seems to put him into a trance as I can often leave him in the cot for ten minutes just staring up at the lights (and NOT, as I learnt last week, unattended on the changing mat because that little monster can’t roll, but God can he shuffle).
+It’s my go-to when I need Whoopsy to chill out as it seems to put him into a trance and I can often leave him in the cot for ten minutes just staring up at the lights (and NOT, as I learnt last week, unattended on the changing mat because that little monster can’t roll, but God can he shuffle – oops).

 £10 on eBay